P-TEFb/Heatmap/README.md

 Please provide a PARAMETER.txt file containing the following parameters:
 REGION= bed file containing genomic regions of the same size.
 BEDFILE= bed file containing mapped fragments of variable sizes.
 FRAGMENTSIZE= preferred fragment size selection.
 Users may write All to use fragments of all sizes.
-Users may be selective such as 35-60,90-200.
+Users may be selective such as 35-60,90-200 or
-              Here, fragments between 35 to 60bp will be used for one heatmap and 90 to 200bp fragments will be used for another heatmap.
+              for fragments of single size 35-35.
+When written like this 35-60,90-200 it means fragments between 35 to 60bp will be used for one heatmap and 90 to 200bp fragments will be used for another heatmap.
 OUTPUTDIR= HEATMAP_CODE.py will create an output folder mentioned here by the user.
 STRAND= yes/no. If yes then only strand specific data will be used to make this heatmap.
         Please make sure to use this option the sixth column of the REGION file must have strand information for all genomic regions.